glic3rinu/spam-gear/README.md

 ## [php-shell-scan](php-shell-scan)

 This is anti PHP shells heavy weaponry.
-It combines custom fingerprints and regular expressions, Clamscan and [PHP-Shell-Dectector](http://www.shelldetector.com/), all within a single shot.
+It combines custom fingerprints and regular expressions, Clamscan and [PHP-Shell-Dectector](http://www.shelldetector.com/), all within one single shot.
 It can disable malicious files by moving them into a `QUARANTINE_DIR` and remove common PHP backdooring code as well as alert infected users via customized e-mails.

 A rewrite of the [Python version](https://github.com/emposha/Shell-Detector) of PHP-Shell-Dectector is included in this package ([php-shell-detector](php-shell-detector)).
-Motivated because the original implementation just crashed when testing it through our quarantine directory, the output was hard to parse, it had no support for inspecting specific files (only dirs).
+Motivated because the original implementation just crashed when tested it through our PHP shells collection, the output was hard to parse and it had no support for inspecting specific files (only dirs).
 And guess what? it turned out to be x10 faster than the original implementation ;).

 #### Usage